-Speed Knob (rotate and push) Rotate: Rotating the knob changes the selected speed or selected mach when the Selected Speed Window is open (displayed). -0- Push: Pushing in on the button will toggle the Selected Speed Window when VNAV mode is active.
+Speed Knob (rotate and push) Rotate: Rotating the knob changes the selected speed or selected Mach when the Selected Speed Window is open (displayed).
+Push: Pushing in on the button will toggle the Selected Speed Window when VNAV mode is active.
 By default, with VNAV mode active, the window will close (no display visible); pressing the button will cause the window to open and allow the target speed value to be changed by rotating the knob.
-Heading Knob (inner rotate, outer rotate and push) 360 5 25 84NK Inner Rotate: Rotating the inner knob changes the selected heading or track; the selected value will be displayed in the Selected Heading/Track Window.
-Outer Rotate: Rotating the outer knob changes the bank limit (in degrees) to be used when in Selected Heading mode.
-By default this should be set to AUTO, but can be manually set to values from 5 degrees to 25 degrees with 5 degree increments.
+Heading Knob (inner rotate, outer rotate and push) Sector Sector Inner Rotate: Rotating the inner knob changes the selected heading or track; the selected value will be displayed in the Selected Heading/Track Window. АЛТО () 30 АЛТО () 30 Сыят Outer Rotate: Rotating the outer knob changes the bank limit (in degrees) to be used when in Selected Heading mode.
+By default, this should be set to AUTO, but can be manually set to values from 10 degrees to 30 degrees with 5 degree increments.
 Push: Pushing in on the button will toggle Selected Heading mode.

-Altitude Knob (rotate and push)
+Altitude Knob (inner rotate, outer rotate, and push)

-Rotate: Rotating the knob changes the selected altitude; the selected value will be displayed in the Selected Altitude Window.
-The knob has knob-turn acceleration allowing a minimum increment of 100' and max of 1000'.
+Inner Rotate: Rotating the inner knob changes the selected altitude; the selected value will be displayed in the Selected Altitude Window.

+Outer Rotate: Rotating the outer knob changes the altitude increment between AUTO mode (which has knob-turn acceleration allowing a minimum increment of 100') and 1000, which caused each knob increment to represent 1000'.

 Push: Pushing in on the button has a number of functions when in VNAV mode.
-Generally the first press of the button will initiate a climb or descent, in VNAV SPD mode to the altitude displayed in the Selected Altitude Window.
+Generally, the first press of the button will initiate a climb or descent in VNAV SPD mode to the altitude displayed in the Selected Altitude Window.
 Subsequent presses of the button will delete altitude constraints in the current phase of flight (climb or descent).